hill785/ScannyMark-/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 SOFTWARE.# ScannyMark-
 Verification badge
+## Commercial License

+While this project is available under the MIT License for community and non‑commercial use, enterprises or organizations deploying ScannyMark‑Verification in production environments must obtain a commercial license.

+The commercial license grants:
+- Priority support and maintenance
+- Warranty and liability coverage
+- Permission for closed‑source derivative works
+- Access to premium features and enterprise integration

+Commercial licenses are available directly from the author (G.Dzubinsky Snr).
+Unauthorized commercial use outside the MIT terms is prohibited.